-Beyond, get a taste for the city’s rich diverse population by dining at one of its many ethnic restaurants.
+Start your day by getting a taste for Stockton’s diversity by dining at one of its many amazing restaurants.
 Choose from Thai and Cambodian to contemporary American farm-to-table restaurants.
-Fresh produce and exotic spices draw locals, travelers and chefs to the hustle-and-bustle Downtown Stockton Certified Farmers' Market every Saturday from 5 a.m. to 11 a.m. (or until things sell out).
+Fresh produce and exotic spices draw locals, travelers and chefs to the hustle-and-bustle Downtown Stockton Certified Farmers’ Market every Saturday from 5 a.m. to 11 a.m. (or until things sell out).
 It’s one of the state’s oldest and most successful farmers markets.
 Find it under Hwy.
 4 at Washington and San Joaquin streets.

 Or, head to a local favorite showcasing Stockton’s amazing produce, the Fruit Bowl at 8767 East Waterloo Road.
 Owned by the Lucchetti family since 1945, you can indulge in delicious pies, sandwiches and gelato in addition to its famous stone fruit.
 Fruit Bowl sells more than 40 varieties of peaches throughout the year.
 Local Wes Rhea’s advice?